Leadership succession and sustainability of developmental regimes

-It is an interesting fact that sub-Saharan Africa has had more high-growth regimes than Southeast Asia, but that Southeast Asia is by far the richer region.
-One of the reasons is that high-growth regimes in sub-Saharan Africa have been less durable than in Southeast Asia, and a key cause of this is that unlike Southeast Asian regimes, they have rarely survived transitions in political leadership.
+Sub-Saharan Africa has had more high-growth regimes than Southeast Asia, but Southeast Asia is by far the richer region.
+One of the reasons is that high-growth regimes in sub-Saharan Africa have been less durable than in Southeast Asia, and a key cause of this is that - unlike Southeast Asian regimes - they have rarely survived transitions in political leadership.

 This singularity has contributed to some Southeast Asian countries experiencing a pattern of almost continuously high economic growth over the past 40 years, while in sub-Saharan Africa, growth, even where it has been high, has not been sustained.

-The aim of this research stream is to explore the reasons for this difference, considering socio-cultural, institutional, and policy-based explanations.
+This research stream explores the reasons for this difference, considering socio-cultural, institutional, and policy-based explanations.
 As many sub-Saharan African countries have now entered a period of high growth, the aim is to gain insight into the conditions under which that growth might be sustained.

 Cote d’Ivoire, Indonesia, Kenya, Malawi, Mozambique.

 Dr Tim Kelsall, APPP Senior Researcher, Phnom Penh, Cambodia.